jaber-the-great/MyProjects/TSP- Genetic Algorithm/README.md

 ## Traveling Sales Person(TSP) problem solved by artificial intelligence (genetic algorithm)
 * My code was the fastest one in the class based on the TA observation and feedback
+* TCP.c is the main file to run
 #### Input format:
 1. Name if input is "infile"
 2. First line: The population size